kostadin-tonchekliev/bash-scripts/README.md

-#Bash Scripts
-<br>Main repository for all of my bash scripts.
+Main repository for all of my bash scripts.
 Instructions and examples will be found in each folder.

 ---
 ### Table of content